erikve/YouTube-Threat-Corpus/README.md

 # YouTube-Threat-Corpus

 This corpus consists of a total of around 30 000 sentences from around 10 000 YouTube comments.
-Each sentence is manually annotated as either being a threat or not.
+Each sentence is manually annotated as either being a threat of (or sympathy with) violence or not.

 The corpus can be found in the folder 'YouTubeThreatCorpus'.
 The corpus is described in the papers "THREAT: A Large Annotated Corpus for Threat Detection" (Hammer et al. 2019).